 All practicum times are scheduled Monday through Friday for eight-hour days, plus a 0.5-hour lunch break to coincide with the workday of the laboratory to which the student is assigned.
-The clinical rotations are only day shift rotations - no evening or night shifts will be assigned.
-The day shifts may vary from 4:30 AM to 12:00 PM, 6:30 AM to 3:30 PM, or 8:00 AM to 5:00 PM.
+The clinical rotations are day and evening shift rotations -no night and weekend shifts will be assigned.
+The shifts may vary from 4:30 AM to 12:00 PM, 6:30 AM to 3:30 PM, or 8:00 AM to 5:00 PM.
 The clinical site determines the shift time for the student.
 The student is not permitted to alter the scheduled hours set by the lab manager.
 If the student falls to abide by policy, the student is automatically dropped from the course.
-No second site will be made available until next summer.
+No second site will be made available until the next Flex II semester.

 The student is expected to be at the clinical site and ready to work at the time mutually agreed upon with the clinical site preceptor.
 If the student will be absent or late, he/she is required to notify both the clinical site and Clinical Coordinator before the student's shift begins.
 Failure to notify the clinical site will lead to dismissal from that clinical rotation, and the student being dropped from the course.
-A second clinical site will NOT be provided for the student during the current summer session.
-The student may retake the course the following summer if positions are available.
+A second clinical site will NOT be provided for the student during the current semester.
+The student may retake the course the following Flex II semester if positions are available.
 However, the student will have the lowest priority for placement (last one placed at a clinical site).

 For each clinical rotation, the student is allowed to miss one day (eight hours) provided that the clinical site and Clinical Coordinator have been notified.
 The clinical site has the right to require the student to make up any missed time.
-Alternatively, the student may be allowed to make-up his missed time at a future date determined by the on-site facilitator and program director.
+Alternatively, the student may be allowed to make-up his missed time at a future date determined by the on-site facilitator and Clinical Coordinator.